tlaplus/Examples/README.md

 Do you have your own case study or TLA<sup>+</sup> specification you'd like to share with the community?
 Follow these instructions:
 1. Fork this repository and create a new directory under `specifications` with the name of your spec
-1. Place all TLA<sup>+</sup> files in the directory, along with their `.cfg` model files; you are encouraged to include at least one model that completes execution in less than 10 seconds
+1. Place all TLA<sup>+</sup> files in the directory, along with their `.cfg` model files
+1. You are encouraged to include at least one model that completes execution in less than 10 seconds, and (if possible) a model that fails in an interesting way - for example illustrating a system design you previously attempted that was found unsound by TLC
 1. Ensure name of each `.cfg` file matches the `.tla` file it models, or has its name as a prefix; for example `SpecName.tla` can have the models `SpecName.cfg` and `SpecNameLiveness.cfg`, etc.
 1. Consider including a `README.md` in the spec directory explaining the significance of the spec with links to any relevant websites or publications, or integrate this info as comments in the spec itself
 1. Add an entry to the table of specs included in this repo, summarizing your spec and its attributes